mjdominus/util/README.md

 `do-over` is a triviality: it runs a certain command every time you hit enter.
 I don't know why I like it so much.

+`dt` is for managing the names of KDE desktops.
+The System Settings widget for doing this is clumsy.
+Basic use is `dt [ -n number ] new-name`.
+If `-n` is omitted, it sets the name of the current desktop.

 `dus` is like the standard `du` program, but lists the sizes of files as well as the totals for each directory.  `dus -n` sorts the output by size.